bonobonet/bonobonet.github.io/docs/daemon.md

-There are some restraints we need to include some configuration to allow a certain server, namely `services.bnet`, to be able to have special rights aseeing as it provides IRC services to the whole network.
+There are some restraints we need to include some configuration to allow a certain server, namely `services.bnet`, to be able to have special rights seeing as it provides IRC services to the whole network.
 We also add another rules banning the use of nicknames that are used for services.

 ```